ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 mix-in class can be mimicked to implement alternate schemes.

 ``GreedyClassRepulsion`` is based on the following intuition.
-Assume the selection has in fact ordered the classes s.t. *the "best" classes occur first*.
+Assume the selection has in fact ordered the classes so that *the "best" classes occur first*.
 It follows that the "best" expression of a viewing angle locus will be the first seen.
 Now assume *the classifier returns classes with closest viewing angles* (up to